 Source: translated from Guide d’enseignement efficace des mathématiques, de la maternelle à la 3e année, Traitement des données et probabilité, p.
 74.

-Skill: Organize Data
+Skill: Organizing Data

 Once students have identified the situation and collected data, they need to organize it.